Blindspotting: Background

-The screenplay for Blindspotting was written by Rafael Casal and Daveed Diggs over a period of nine years.
-Daveed, who grew up in Oakland, and Rafael, who grew up in bordering Berkeley, California, felt that cinematic portrayals of the San Francisco Bay Area have constantly "missed something".
+The screenplay for Blindspotting was written by Daveed Diggs and Rafael Casal over a period of nine years.
+Diggs, who grew up in Oakland, and Casal, who grew up in bordering Berkeley, California, felt that cinematic portrayals of the San Francisco Bay Area have constantly "missed something".
 They wanted to draw attention to the culture, community, and sense of "heightened reality" that shape life in Oakland.
 The film addresses issues of gentrification, police violence, and racism.